-Qualification Goals: Students are able to apply the theoretical foundations of empirical research in practice and to reflect on the practical research procedure in application and, if necessary, adapt it in consideration of scientific standards.
-In dealing with research partners, they can proceed in a diversity-sensitive manner and draw on intercultural competencies in communication and research practice.
+Qualification Goals: Students are able to apply the theoretical foundations of empirical research in practice as well as to reflect on the practical research procedure in their own application and, if necessary, to adapt this procedure in consideration of scientific standards.
+In working with research partners, students can proceed in a diversity-sensitive manner and draw on intercultural competencies in communication and research practice.

-Content: The focus is on the empirical application of theoretical and methodological knowledge in a defined study area in the context of the analysis of global inequalities.
-This includes conducting their own empirical geographic field research in small groups in a European or non-European country, preferably in cooperation with local universities, (non-)governmental organizations or civil society organizations.
-Students evaluate the collected data and prepare their results.
+Content: The focus is on the empirical application of theoretical and methodological knowledge in a defined study area in the context of analyzing global inequalities.
+This includes conducting students' own empirical geographic field research in small groups in a European or non-European country, preferably in cooperation with local universities, (non-)governmental organizations or civil society organizations.
+Students evaluate their collected data and prepare their results.

 Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours)

-Teaching Research Project 4 Implementation of Empirical Surveys Presence Time Preparation and Follow Up 60 15 0
+Teaching Research Project 4 Implementation of Empirical Surveys cal Presence Time Preparation and Follow L 60 15 0

-Module Exam none
+Module Exam None •

 Module Language English

-Obligation to attend regu llarly yes
+Obligation to attend regu ılarly Yes

-Workload in total 210 hours 7 LP
+Workload in total 210 hours 7 CP

-Module Duration one semester
+Module Duration One semester

-Frequency of Offer every summer semester, mainly as a block course during the lecture-free period
+Frequency of Offer Every summer semester, ma lecture-free period ainly as a b lock course during the

-Usability Master's Degree Program m Geographies of Global Inequalities
+Usability Master's Degree Program Geographies of Global Inequalities